Frequently Asked Questions

 What are standards?

 Standards are statements about what students should know & be able to do at each grade level.
-The Kansas State Department of Education posts adopted standards at the following site:How is standards-referenced grading different than what we're currently doing?
+The Kansas State Department of Education posts adopted standards at the following site:How is standards-referenced grading different than traditional grading?

 Traditionally, many elements are combined to determine your child’s grade – test scores, quizzes, completed homework, classroom participation, coming to school on time, extra credit – then, the average of the quarter or semester’s work equates into a percentage for a grade.